Albilvl/albilvl/README.md

   - 🛠 My last project was: [**Kloset**](https://github.com/albilvl/kloset), an intuitive closet organizer built with react frontend and ruby on rails backend.

   - 🌱 I’m currently learning ...
-Data Strucrures and Algorithms
+Data Structures and Algorithms
   - 💬 Ask me about ...
 Soccer
   - 📫 How to reach me: ...   <a href="https://www.linkedin.com/in/albankole"> Here! <a/>